wigging/jbab-pyrolysis-paper/README.md

-# Modeling gas effects in a BFB reactor
+# JBAB pyrolysis paper

-Code and LaTeX files associated with the paper "Modeling Gas Effects in a Bubbling Fluidized Bed Reactor for Biomass Pyrolysis" by Gavin Wiggins, Oluwafemi Oyedeji, and Zachary Mills.
+Code and LaTeX files associated with the paper "Modeling hydrodynamic and biomass pyrolysis effects of recycled product gases in a bubbling fluidized bed reactor" by Gavin Wiggins, Oluwafemi Oyedeji, and Zachary Mills.

 ## Project structure